Measuring your return on investment matters

 Because impressions represent how many users saw your ad, if you want to show your Google Ads campaigns to as many users as possible within your target audience, increasing impressions on your site should be high on your list.

 Are your users clicking on your ads or viewing a video?
 This is, of course, a good thing because they’re interacting with you.
 Measure their interactions by using the click-through rate for Search network campaigns, and use conversions for Display network campaigns to measure your site visitors’ engagement.
 Use reach and frequency numbers to learn how many people are exposed to your ad, and how often they see it.

 You can use an ROI calculation to compare two advertising campaigns against each other to see how much money you've made from each one.
 For this you should focus on conversions.
 To improve your ROI, you first need to start measuring conversions.
 Once you've done this, you can evaluate your ROI to make sure that the money that you spend on advertising are turning into profits for your business.

 Conversions are the customer actions you believe are valuable, such as purchases, sign-ups, web page visits or leads.
 Use the free conversion tracking tool to help track how many clicks lead to conversions.

 Knowing which Google Ads campaigns are working hardest for you is made easier with Google Analytics’ data tracking and ROI measurement tools.
 They give you the freedom and flexibility to adapt your marketing to meet the needs of a new market whenever you need to.

 About App campaigns

-App campaigns offer two different ways to optimise for your marketing objectives:
+App campaigns offer two different ways to optimize for your marketing objectives:

 Focus on getting more installs.